clouseau/macports-lamp/README.md

 Move/rename /Applications/MacPorts.

 Move the old MacPorts installation in /opt out of the way.
-If you have System Integrity Protection enabled, you will need to [disable it first](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
+If you have System Integrity Protection enabled, you may need to [disable it first](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).

 ```
 sudo mv /opt/local /opt/local.old